sam-w-thomas/samwthomas.com/content/posts/spof-networkx-detection.md

 ### Gathering IPv4 addressing
-Fundementally, there are two approaches we can use to gather addressing, neither are mutally exclusive:
+Fundamentally, there are two approaches we can use to gather addressing, neither are mutually exclusive:
 * Configuration files
 * State information (e.g. "show" commands in Cisco)

 In [NetApollo](https://github.com/sam-w-thomas/NetApollo) I demonstrate using just configuration files.
 This has the following advantages:
-* Enables a third-party to audit configuration with no live connectivity requirements (or equivilient)
+* Enables a third-party to audit configuration with no live connectivity requirements (or equivalent)
 * Provides a building block for other information.
 For example, we could *add* state information onto the configuration files

 In NetApollo, IPv4 addressing is achieved using [ciscoconfparse](https://pypi.org/project/ciscoconfparse/).
 This scrapes the configuration files in a folder, and is used to produce the following structure for each interface: